ani-gevorgyan/movie-ticket-app/README.md

 The DB consistis of Tables: { RoomsTable, MoviesTable, SeatsTable, ScreeningsTable, ScreeningSeatsTable, UsersTable, TicketsTable }

-`RoomsTable` - responsible for storing the rooms in cinema.
+`RoomsTable` - responsible for storing the rooms in cinema. <br />
-`MoviesTable` - responsible for storing all the movies.
+`MoviesTable` - responsible for storing all the movies.<br />
-`SeatsTable` - reponsible for storing the seats in a specific room, which is determines by the size of the room.
+`SeatsTable` - reponsible for storing the seats in a specific room, which is determines by the size of the room.<br />
 `ScreeningsTable` - responsible for storing the screenings in each room.
-Uses movieId and roomId to construct a screening.
+Uses movieId and roomId to construct a screening.<br />
-`ScreeningsSeatsTable` - responsible for storing the seats of the screening, so that it is identifiable which seats are available for users to choose.
+`ScreeningsSeatsTable` - responsible for storing the seats of the screening, so that it is identifiable which seats are available for users to choose.<br />
 `UsersTable` - responsible to store the users of the application.
 We have two types of users: 'customer' and 'admin'. 'customer' users can only get the movie, room, screening datas as well as buy a ticket, however they cannot make any changes to the specified entities. 'admin' users on the other hand are able to perform CRUD operations on all of the above tables.
-Right now 'admin' users can also registerd by specifying their role in the request body.
+Right now 'admin' users can also registerd by specifying their role in the request body.<br />
-`TicketsTable` - responsible for storing the ticket information that the user bought.
+`TicketsTable` - responsible for storing the ticket information that the user bought. <br />

 ## Postman link